-Three (3) days paid leave will be granted if the funeral is in Washington State.
-Up to five (5) days paid leave will be granted if to cover required travel time to attend the funeral outside of Washington State.
+Three (3) shifts of paid leave will be granted if the funeral is in Washington State.
+Up to five (5) days of paid leave, not to exceed a total of forty (40) hours of paid leave will be granted if to cover required travel time to attend the funeral outside of Washington State.
+Employee will provide proof of travel.